AlexanderFranse/newConnect4/NOTES.md

                 ✅ Three connected disc, playing on adjacent to it --> true ✅ Two connected discs, playing on a adjacent to it --> false -- ✅fix the component test
-        -- 🍅 Horizontal victory for bot
+        -- ✅ Horizontal victory for bot
-            -- ✅ Add unit to determine if there is a horizontal victory for bot ✅ Three connected disc, playing on adjacent to it --> true ✅ Two connected discs, playing on a adjacent to it --> false -- 🍅 fix the mocking of columnForBotToDropDisc() function
+            -- ✅ Add unit to determine if there is a horizontal victory for bot ✅ Three connected disc, playing on adjacent to it --> true ✅ Two connected discs, playing on a adjacent to it --> false -- ✅ fix the mocking of columnForBotToDropDisc() function, by refactoring the bot functionality to a separate module
+            -- ✅ Fix typo in assertion in cucumber test